digitalist/systemdrop/README.md

 I do hope that FreeBSD will be much better for me in the long run, and while migrating your zone of comfort is a great deal of PITA, it's fun.
 And, I hope, these notes will save someone some time googling / rebooting

+`installs/` directory contains short scripts for basic install tasks.
+They should be harmless.

+For example: `sudo sh installs/java.sh` will install OpenJDK 8

 ## 2. Rationale
 There are two main reasons to migrate from Linux to FreeBSD
 - SystemD: abomination-from-another-dimension, ever mutating monster.